TomodomoCo/wp-wysiwyg-control/README.md

 ## License & Conduct

-This project is licensed under the terms of the MIT License, included in `LICENSE.md`.
+This project is licensed under the terms of the GPLv2 License, included in `LICENSE`.

 All open source Tomodomo projects follow a strict code of conduct, included in `CODEOFCONDUCT.md`.
 We ask that all contributors adhere to the standards and guidelines in that document.